Standard Cuts Of Vegetables

 - Regularly sharpen your knives using a honing steel or knife sharpener as dull knives are more likely to slip and cause injuries.

 - Store your knives in a knife block or magnetic strip, not loose in a drawer.
-This prevents the blades from being damaged and minimises the risk of accidental injury.
+This prevents the blades from being damaged and minimizes the risk of accidental injury.

 Preparation Techniques for Different Vegetables